Symposium on Surface Functionalization of Optical Fiber and Waveguide Based Bio- and Chemical-Sensors

 The Symposium itself will not on the other hand be a forum to present new sensor concepts or improvements of the optical underlying platform, or new sensing results with existing technological platforms - these are covered in the existing format of both BGPP and OS conferences.
 We hope to have a lively exchange between those who practice the art of surface functionalization and those who are attempting to develop new devices and systems, potentially cross-fertilising and stimulating ideas between communities in what is becoming an increasingly important area of science and engineering.

-Chris Taitt, Naval Research Labs, USA, Functionalization Strategies for Interfaces between Optical Structures and Chemical or Biochemical Targets
+Chris Taitt, Naval Research Labs, USA, Functionalization Strategies for Biointerfaces between Optical Structures and Biochemical Targets – the Good, the Bad, and the Not-So-Ugly

 Filip Delport, KU Leuven – University of Leuven, Belgium, Aptamer and DNA Hybridization Assays on Gold Fiber Optic Sensors with Nanoparticle Signal Enhancement